-The state Legislature has assigned FCMAT to various school districts that have received state emergency appropriations due to cash insolvency.
-For these assignments, FCMAT conducts comprehensive assessments in five operational areas: financial management, facilities management, personnel management, community relations/governance, and pupil achievement.
+The state Legislature has assigned FCMAT to various school districts that have received state emergency appropriations due to cash insolvency (E.C.
+41320 and 41325, et seq.).
+For these assignments, FCMAT conducts comprehensive assessments in five operational areas: financial management, facilities management, personnel management, community relations and governance, and pupil achievement.
 These assignments typically require FCMAT to report on the district's progress over time related to the assessment.
-These progress reports are submitted to the district, county office of education and various state policy makers at designated periods specified by the legislation.
+These progress reports are submitted to the district, county superintendent of schools and various state policy makers at designated periods specified by the legislation.